One-Stop-Shop supported by digital tools

 - Build awareness for the end-users: Training the installers in order to sell the broader picture, including benefits (e.g. low interest rates, increase in property value, improvements to health of their children and comfort, as well as climate and environmental benefits).
 The installer is not just replacing the old building elements, but creating a better living environment.

 - Safeguard the good reputation: In Denmark, the four companies behind BetterHome are highly respected and associated with quality.
 Through the cooperation in BetterHome, the companies have worked together to also raise the reputation of the installers.

 The business model provides the following advantages for the customer:

 - Holistic approach to the renovation project, with the support of an ICT tool

-- Effective process management with the aid of sufficient initial information
+- Effective process management – if sufficient initial information is provided

 - Comprehensive renovation intervention, including correct evaluation from the life-cycle perspective of energy-efficiency and overall costs

 The business model specifically targets private buildings’ owners in the need of renovation and in particular single and multi-family buildings.
 Other possible building are private office buildings.

 The ICT tool supports the key player (designer, contractor) in order to map the main project objectives and to suggest an optimized plan of renovation.
 This key player needs to be adequately trained.
 Other involved stakeholders include banks, providing the financing.
 The One Stop Shop and its ICT tool can be provided by manufacturers of renovation solutions (see BetterHome example), public authorities or energy utilities.

 "Why” (revenue model and cost structure)